I've heard I can stay on my parents' health insurance plan. Is that true?

 - Sliver plan: You pay 30% of the cost of care on average, and the plan pays 70%.

 On your state's Marketplace, you may be eligible for financial aid depending on how much money your family makes in a year and the size of your family.
 One type of aid is a tax credit, which lowers how much you have to pay each month for your insurance premium.
 Another type of aid is a cost-sharing subsidy, which saves you money when you get health care by lowering the deductibles and copays or coinsurance.
-These are only available on silver plans.
+The cost-sharing subsidy is only available on silver plans

 Do I really need health insurance if I'm young and healthy?

 That's a question only you can answer, but here are some things to consider.

 You'll be more likely to get preventive carewhen you have insurance.
 That can help you stay healthy.
 If you buy a plan through your state's Marketplace, many preventive health services will be available to you without having to pay out-of-pocket costs at the time of your visit.

 If you use prescription birth control, you'll save money if you have insurance.
 Plans sold through your Marketplace provide contraceptive counseling and FDA-approved birth control at no additional cost - that includes birth control pills(oral contraceptives), diaphragms, and the shot Depo Provera.
 Of course, you'll still need a prescription for those types of birth control.